deammion/Engr-Project/project_requirement/project-requirement.md

 - HTTP responses sent from the host server.
 The HTML is parsed, and all script tags within the HTML are checked against those the program has deemed safe during the collection stage.

 Output:
-HTTP responses with two CSP Headers attached: Content-Security-Policy and Content-Security-Policy-Report-Only.
+- HTTP responses with two CSP Headers attached: Content-Security-Policy with a nonce and Content-Security-Policy-Report-Only with the report-uri URL.
-- Scripts that are found to be safe have nonce tags attached to them, allowing them to run.
-(Content-Security-Policy)
+- Scripts that are found to be safe have nonce tags attached to them, allowing them to be executed.
-- Any scripts that are deemed unsafe are collected and reported to to the report-uri.com application by the website visitors browser. ()
+- Any scripts that are deemed unsafe are collected and reported to the report-uri.com application by the website visitors browser.
+If any unsafe script tags are found, a browser warning will be triggered.

 ### 3.2 Functions